 Look after your bug hotel

-We hope you have enjoyed reading about why you should make a bug hotel in your garden, let us know in the comments below if we have inspired you to get building your own bug hotel.
+We hope you have enjoyed reading about why you should make a bug hotel in your garden; let us know in the comments below if we have inspired you to build your own bug hotel.
+Don’t forget to tag us on Facebook and Instagram so we can see your creations!